qutebrowser/blog/content/2020-04-30-Paving-the-road.rst

 the project board 16 days ago.
 I finally feel like I'm not missing the forest for the trees anymore.
-I hope I'll be able to continue the trend of merging around 1 PR per day on average (at least until I get to the more complex ones), but there are is also another urgent change coming up - more on that in the next section.
+I hope I'll be able to continue the trend of merging around 1 PR per day on average (at least until I get to the more complex ones), but there is also another urgent change coming up - more on that in the next section.

 Thanks again to everyone for your patience.
 Around once a week or so, people ask